base-org/web/apps/base-docs/tutorials/docs/2_ock-fund-tutorial.md

 ## Conclusion

 Congratulations!
-You've built a app that checks a user's smart wallet balance and provides appropriate options based on their funds.
+You've built an app that checks a user's smart wallet balance and provides appropriate options based on their funds.
 This app can serve as a foundation for more complex onchain applications that require users to have funded smart wallets.

 ---